ifo/old-redlua.com/posts/2015-01-19-url-shortening-in-haskell-with-scotty-and-lucid.markdown

 In order to give the user something back, we need to use another Scotty function that determines the type of the response.
 In this case, we're returning an html page.
 We could also return json, text, a file, a stream, or just raw.

-Text actually would have been more appropriate, but whatever, we're going to use html eventually.
+Text actually would have been more appropriate, but we're going to use html eventually.
-The html function in this case just takes our text and lets scotty return it for the route it's in.
+The html function in this case just takes our text and lets Scotty return it for the route it's in.

 ## Make a form